yuxudong1024/matlab-test-demo-samd/README.md

 Akhilesh Mishra, Oscar Molina

 ## Mirror
-This repo will be miirored to [github](https://github.com/yuxudong1024/matlab-test-demo-samd) and [external gitlab](https://external-git.mathworks.com/ae-cloud-demo/cicd/matlab-test-demo-samd)
+This repo will be miirored to [github](https://github.com/yuxudong1024/matlab-test-demo-samd)